How to Create a WordPress Blog (from scratch, for complete beginners)

 But, since I teach people about web design, I’m going to talk a little about why creating your own WordPress blog is great if you want to learn web design.

 I used my blog as a playground to learn web design, practicing my skills in HTML and CSS.

 Eventually, my blog got my a job as a web designer for a startup in Silicon Valley.
 Now, I have one of the top books for learning web design.

 I have my blog to thank for all of it.
 It gave me a place to hone my skills, and build my audience.

-Today, I want to teach you how to set up your very own blog, on your very own domain, with your very own hosting plan.
+Today, I want to teach you how to create your very own WordPress blog, from scratch, on your very own domain, with your very own hosting plan.

 Why you need a hosting service for your blog

 Having a hosting service for your blog is especially important if you’re going to be practicing your web design skills.

 Once you have web design clients, your clients will want you to set up their websites on a server.
 You can’t just give them a print-out and expect them to be happy.

 So, having a hosting service is critical for your blog.
 Your hosting service takes care of configuring the server so your blog can be viewed around the world.
 They work around the clock to make your site is working, even when you’re sleeping.